brandur/sorg/content/drafts/postgres-reads.md

 ### The WAL's role in replication (#wal-replication)

-A Postgres database can dump a representation of its current state to a base backup which can be used to initialize replica.
-From there, the replica can stay in lockstep with its primary by consuming the changes that it finds in its emitted WAL.
+A Postgres database can dump a representation of its current state to a *base backup* which can be used to initialize replica.
+From there, the replica stays in lockstep with its primary by consuming changes that it finds in its emitted WAL.
 A base backup comes with a pointer to the current LSN so that when a replica starts to consume the WAL, it knows where to start.